 Virgil Abloh’s Off-White Women’s Show Has Royal Ambition

-Virgil Abloh delivered a stunning show full of power suits with attitude which pay tribute to the late Princess Diana.
+Virgil Abloh delivered a stunning show full of power suits with attitude that pay tribute to the late Princess Diana.
 “I think she’s a muse for the modern woman, young and old, 16 to 60,” explained Abloh backstage.
 “She’s the figure in the back of the head of a generation: A powerful, independent and kind woman, and I wanted to pay tribute to that.
 Off-White has always been about the modern woman, the empowered woman, the business woman, and I wanted the show to be influenced by her presence.”

 The collection is a reimagining of what Diana would wear now, and a subtle interpretation of her style in the 80s and 90s.
 Many of her most iconic looks such as bicycle shorts worn with college sweatshirts, high-waisted mom jeans and skirt suits have clearly withstood the test of time.
 Abloh’s literal recreations refreshed these looks with a modern twist.
 There was the sexy LBD Diana wore for revenge on the day Prince Charles’ affair with Camilla Bowles was announced, interpreted in leather as a crop top with Bermuda shorts.
 And other nearly identical replications from her archives, specifically the black and white patterned blouse with puffy, sleeves.
-Kaia Gerber wore a similar style with a cropped khaki jacket, mom jeans and white boots.
-While Naomi Campbell sported a structured white asymmetrical peplumed jacket over white cycling shorts.
+Kaia Gerber wore a similar style with a cropped khaki jacket, mom jeans and white boots, while Naomi Campbell sported a structured white asymmetrical peplum jacket over white cycling shorts.

 As for accessories, there were black sunglasses hung from Off-White branded Croakies, small clutches made to look like magazines or wrapped gifts, and pearl necklaces.
-Jimmy Choo, Diana’s favorite footwear maker, collaborated with Abloh to recreate some of Princess Di’s favorite footwear.
-A tongue in cheek Cinderella glass slipper was wrapped in plastic, and kitten heel pumps came adorned with oversized bows that practically touched the floor.
+Jimmy Choo, Diana’s favorite footwear maker, collaborated with Abloh to recreate some of Princess Di’s footwear.
+A tongue in cheek Cinderella glass slipper was wrapped in plastic and kitten heel pumps came adorned with oversized bows that practically touched the floor.